openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Acceptance Criteria

+1. consensus within private mailing list to move into incubation process

+#### Graduation Criteria

 1. Completion of the on-boarding checklist
-1. 2/3 cote from the CPC to accept project
+1. 2/3 vote from the CPC to accept project
 1. Completion of the entrance criteria for desired stage

 ## IV.
 Annual Review Process